 All RFP materials can be found below:

-We encourage interested participants, including DR and DER aggregators, operators, and owners, to review the RFP documents, attend the webinar on December 14 2023 from 9-10 AM ET, and register on Piclo Flex.
+We encourage interested participants, including DR and DER developers, aggregators, operators, and owners, to review the RFP documents, attend the pre-bid webinar on December 17, 10-11 AM ET, and register on Piclo Flex.

 Please visit the press releases for more information: